 1. Ease Swelling With A Cold Pack

-While applying a cold pack to the treatment area will not entirely prevent side effects, it will help to ease swelling and work effectively as a comfort measure.
-Always aim to use a refrigerator cold pack and avoid those that must be placed in the freezer.
-Cooling the skin works effectively, whereas freezing the treatment area may cause damage.
-Your treatment area would already be feeling somewhat delicate, which means that applying freezing temperatures to the skin risks complications due to frost damage.
+While applying a cold pack to the treatment area will not entirely prevent side effects, it will help to ease swelling and effectively provide comfort.
+Always aim to use a cold refrigerator pack and avoid those that must be placed in the freezer.
+Your treatment area will already be feeling somewhat delicate and applying freezing temperatures to the skin risks complications due to frost damage.

-We suggest purchasing HypaCool instant cold packs from FirstAid.co.uk as they can quickly be activated when squeezed.
-There is no need for them to be placed in the freezer or fridge, and they will achieve the perfect cooling temperature instantly.
+We suggest purchasing HypaCool instant cold packs from FirstAid.co.uk as they can be activated with a quick squeeze.
+Instantly achieving the perfect cooling temperature, there’s no need to place them in the fridge or freezer.
 HypaCool packs are single-use, which means that you will not risk spreading bacteria to the treatment area.

 2. Do Not Pick, Peel or Scratch